 Juliet Tomato plant seedlings can be planted outdoors in the ground or they can be grown in raised garden beds or large container planter pots.
 If planting in a container, use a 10-gallon container at minimum.
 Large grow bags or half whiskey barrels are excellent.
 The best natural soil for these plants is a sandy loam that drains out excess water easily.
 In containers, use a lightweight mix with a base of coco coir and/or peat moss plus some perlite to add air into the soil matrix.

 Juliet Tomato plants require a full sun planting location with plenty of space.
 This means at least 6-8 hours of direct sunlight should hit the leaves of the plant each day.
+This will help stop the leaves from turning yellow.
 You’ll also need room for a heavy-duty tomato cage and close access to a water source or automated drip irrigation.

-Tomato plants are generally kept indoors until nighttime temperature lows are above 50°F (10°C).
+Tomato plants are generally kept indoors until nighttime temperature lows are above 50°F (10°C) to remain disease resistant and proper growth.
 These tender plants can be permanently damaged at temperatures below 43°F (6°C).
 Resist the urge to plant them outdoors too early in cool soil, as it can stunt the plants and inhibit the growth of the roots.
 The result of this is often plants that grow slowly, do not yield well, and are susceptible to common tomato diseases and conditions like Blossom End Rot due to their underdeveloped roots.

 Tomato seedlings are “hardened off” in the spring to reduce transplant shock.
 This is done by slowly exposing them to outdoor conditions over a period of about a week.
 Once temperatures are above 50°F (10°C), start taking the seedlings outdoors for a few hours a day.
 Place the seedlings in a sheltered area protected from wind and direct sunlight and be sure to bring them in at night.
 As the week progresses, leave them outdoors for longer periods each day and start to introduce them to direct sunlight and a bit of wind.